apauaie/ai_esp32_cam_ei/README.md

 ## 19. Open and Upload the file esp32_camera_rbtx.ino.
 This is modified from original EdgeImpulse Arduino Library.
 You can modify the detection threshold in this file.
+Change test_inferencing.h to your own library name.

 ![alt text](https://github.com/apauaie/ai_esp32_cam_ei/blob/main/media/19_Modify_threshold.png?raw=true)